Preparing You to Succeed in Your Media-Related Career

 Explore Multimedia

-As a student majoring in Digital Media Arts - Interactive Design and Media (ID&M), you will bring together design, human-technology interaction, digital media, and information technology to prepare you for a professional career in media after graduation.
+As a student majoring in digital media arts, interactive design & media (ID&M), you will bring together design, human-technology interaction, digital media and information technology to prepare for a professional career in media after graduation.
 Design (a process of conceiving, planning and making of products) is central to ID&M.

 Explore Interactive Design